 (For the record, I eat a whole foods plant-based diet that doesn’t include animal flesh or animal products such as milk, cheese, butter, eggs, etc. In other words, I’m a vegan.
-And I do accept the argument that Monsanto and similar companies are interested in profit alone.
+And I do accept the argument that Monsanto and other corporations are interested in profit alone.
 However this doesn’t mean that everything they produce is bad for you.)

 I was introduced to the issue of GMOs (genetically modified organisms) while teaching a few years ago.
 Looking dispassionately at the pros and cons it became apparent that there was a broad scientific consensus that GM crops pose no greater risk than conventional ones.
 1,2,3 It was also obvious that the opponents of GM crops were generally modern-day Luddites who opposed technology.
 The pro side of the argument won handily as best as I could ascertain.
 (I’ll leave aside the issue of GM animals, and the issue of the means by which companies like Monsanto get (force) farmers to use their products.)